 The Cleveland County District Attorney reportedly dropped the charges once McBride’s story aired on local television.
 Her record, however, still reflects the charges, and the DA said that McBride would have to get her case expunged in order to clear her record entirely.
 Refinery29 reached out to Cleveland County DA Greg Mashburn for comment, but did not hear back at the time of publication.

-Sure, Netflix might be the ruthless streaming service that had the audacity to put movie rental shops out of business, only to promote a documentary about it.
+Sure, Netflix might be the ruthless streaming service that had the audacity to put movie rental shops like Blockbuster and Movie Place out of business, only to promote a documentary about it.
 But would Netflix hold a 20-year grudge against an absent-minded customer to the tune of federal charges?
 Honestly, probably.
 Did you see that Blockbuster documentary?
 Talk about cold-blooded.